microsoft/react-native-windows-samples/docs/getting-started.md

 | `--no-telemetry`      | boolean    | Disables sending telemetry that allows analysis of usage and failures of the react-native-windows CLI |
 | `-h`, `--help`        | boolean    | output usage information                         |

-See the `@react-native-windows/cli` [README](https://github.com/microsoft/react-native-windows/edit/main/packages/@react-native-windows/cli/README.md) for more details.

   A new Command Prompt window will open with the React packager as well as a `react-native-windows` app.
 This step may take a while during first run since it involves building the entire project and all dependencies.
 You can now start developing! :tada:

   This sends telemetry to Microsoft by default.
 You can prevent the telemetry from being sent by using the `--no-telemetry` command line option.
-See the `@react-native-windows/cli` README for more details.
+See the `@react-native-windows/cli` [README](https://github.com/microsoft/react-native-windows/edit/main/packages/@react-native-windows/cli/README.md) for more details.

-  For a description of the options that `run-windows` offers, see [run-windows usage](https://github.com/microsoft/react-native-windows/blob/main/packages/@react-native-windows/cli/README.md#usage).

 - Using Visual Studio